razshare/sveltekit-sse/README.md

 ## Reconnect

-You can reconnect to the stream whenever the stream closes by invoking `Event.connect`.
+You can reconnect to the stream whenever the stream closes by invoking `Event::connect`.

 ```svelte
 <script>